 While knife rests may not traditionally appear on formal tables, their presence on casual tables adds an undeniable touch of elegance.

-These delicate pieces, popularized in the 18th century and 20th century, not only protect your table linens but also offer a charming nod to the refined dining traditions of the past.
+These delicate pieces, popularized in the 18th and 20th centuries, not only protect your table linens but also offer a charming nod to the refined dining traditions of the past.

 Incorporating French silver and crystal knife rests into your everyday table settings brings a subtle yet sophisticated detail that enhances the overall aesthetic, transforming even the simplest meals into an elegant experience.